ASFOpenSARlab/opensarlab-notebooks/NISAR/README.md

 #### Email files to ASF

 1. Download from _opensarlab_ the wanted notebooks and accompanying files
-1. Attach the files to an email with the following information
+1. Using the email used during signup, send an email to ASF with the following information:

     ```
     TO: uaf-jupyterhub-asf@alaska.edu